Opentrons/opentrons/api/docs/v2/new_examples.rst

 In Python, a loop is an instruction that keeps repeating an action until a specific condition is met.

 When used in a protocol, loops automate repetitive steps such as aspirating and dispensing liquids from a reservoir to a a range of wells, or all the wells, in a well plate.
 For example, this code sample loops through the numbers 0 to 7, and uses the loop's current value to transfer liquid from all the wells in a reservoir to all the wells in a 96-well plate.

-Notice too how `Python's range class <https://docs.python.org/3/library/stdtypes.html#range>`_ (e.g., ``range(8)``) determines how many times the code loops.
-In Python, a range of numbers is *exclusive* of the end value and counting starts at 0, not 1.
-For the Corning 96-well plate this means well A1=0, B1=1, C1=2, and so on to the last well in the row, which is H1=7.

 .. tabs::